ad-si/adriansieber-com/_drafts/2018-03-20_cli-ukulele-fingering-chart-in-haskell.md

 --  │_│_│_│
 ```

-Now that we've fixed musical notation, we need a map from archaic notation
+Now that we've invented a more logical musical notation system,
-to the fingering patterns.
+we still need a map from archaic notation to the fingering patterns.
-We could now write a function to automatically generate all of them,
+We could write a function to automatically generate all of them,
 but deciding which finger to use for which pick
-is based on the anatomy of hands and it would be really hard to model this 😅.
+is based on the anatomy of hands and it would be really hard to model this 😅
+(Feel free to prove me wrong 😉).
-So instead of overengineering it, we'll stick to a simple manually generated
+So instead of overengineering it,
+we'll stick to a simple manually generated lookup table.
-lookup table.

 I'll give you a short excerpt of the map,
 so you know what it looks like